Voog/ipizza/README.markdown

-Implements iPizza protocol to communicate with Estonian Banks
+Implements iPizza protocol to communicate with Estonian Banks.

 Usage
 =====